If there is one thing I am asked time and time again it’s how does someone new to copywriting find work.

 These are also great places to research where people are having problems.

-The reason I wrote this post in the first place was because this was an ongoing question in The Copywriter Facebook Group where new joiners were asking how best to break into copywriting.
+The reason I wrote this post in the first place was because this was an ongoing question in the now archived The Copywriter Facebook Group where new joiners were asking how best to break into copywriting.

 I am just giving the market what it wants.